python-cmd2/cmd2/docs/features/shortcuts_aliases.rst

   updating the ``shortcuts`` attribute  This warning applies in general to many other attributes which are not settable at runtime.

-Note: Command, alias, and macro names cannot start with a shortcut
+Note: Command and alias names cannot start with a shortcut

 Aliases
 -------